jeravie/exp101/README.md

-# Basic Grails Expense Sheet
+# Basic Grails Expense Sheet with H2 in-memory database
 - Create expenses sheet per prompted unique username.
-Insert/update transaction based on amount or type.
+- Insert/update transaction based on amount or type.
+- Transient USD value per transaction is saved.
 - Export a sheet to CSV.
-- No overdraft limitation

-# Getting started on localhost
+# Installation requirements for app
-- Install JDK 11.0.6 and setup environment variables
+- Install JDK 11.0.6 and setup environment variables.
-- Install Grails 4.0.1 and setup environment variables
+- Install Grails 4.0.1 and setup environment variables.

 # Running the app
+- Remove /build folder in app root before running.
 - CLI: grails run-app - (check port in application.yml if error with 8080, set to something else and run again)

-# Optimisations
-- Rather use email address than a user name for uniqueness
-- Create a full text index on email field in database to speed up search by text